BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 The standard of living became more and more important for the world population.
 But every standard of living comes at a price.
 How high the standard of living is in a country can be analyzed and compared between countries with the help of the cost of living index.

+## Setup
+After the required libraries, which will be worked with in the following, were installed, the libraries still had to be imported in order to be able to use them.

 \linespread{1}

 ```r
 library(tidyverse)
 ```